esuriddick/Programming/R/Tree Diagram/README.md

 * <code>node_type</code>: indicates whether the new node will be <code>start</code> (root node), <code>decision_node</code> (intermediate node) or <code>terminal</code> (final node).
 It should be noted that for every last node, a node named <code>overall</code> should be created and classified as a terminal node.
 As the number of levels to be displayed in the tree are customisable, you may hide these "artificial" nodes in the final tree diagram (see the example in the code for a better understanding).
 * <code>overall_prob</code>: it should always be defined as <code>FALSE</code> for the nodes classified as <code>start</code> or <code>terminal</code>.
 * <code>prob_rank</code>: determines the ranking of the probabilities (e.g., which one is the highest, second highest and so on).
 It should always be set to <code>NA</code>.
 In the function <code>MakeTree</code>, this variable is automatically filled for the <code>terminal</code> nodes.

 <code>MakeTree</code>:

+# Additional information
+The code created is based on the explanation and example provided in <a href="https://www.datakwery.com/project/tree/">DataKwery</a>, where one of the authors explains how to use the library data.tree with a dataframe with the purpose of drawing a tree diagram.